 - Remove and cut into slices.

-- * Helpful Hint: I find that that a dryer (shortly after it's been used) is the best place to set dough to rise.
+- I find that a dryer (shortly after it's been used) is the best place to set dough to rise.
 It's both dark and warm, the perfect mix of factors to get dough to double in size.

 Recipe adapted from Cuisine at Home.

 I never would have put hummus on pizza until I saw this recipe and read your post.
 Now it’s all I want, it’s delicious!

 Yes!
 So glad you enjoyed the recipe, Patti!